Bows

 Using arm strengths can be risky and tedious, making the practice or training last for a very short time.

-There cannot be a perfect shot without the training mentioned earlier of laying one’s body into the bow and not using arm strengths.
+There can’t be a perfect shot without the training mentioned earlier of laying one’s body into the bow and not using arm strengths.

 Laying one’s body into the bow generally means keeping one hand, especially the right hand, at rest while pressing the bow’s weight with all their body weight for there to be a shooting effect.